The Collapse of Stalinism (Part 1) - China Worker

 Privatisation Vouchers

-65. But despite the apparent success of the Czechoslovak scheme, with workers taking out insurance against the hard times ahead, these voucher schemes are deeply flawed.
-Most of the industries in these societies are simply not viable without massive investment and modernisation.
-According to the most optimistic assessments, 20 per cent of companies in Czechoslovakia will go bankrupt this year (1992) and only 35 per cent are likely to survive the next 5 years.
+- But despite the apparent success of the Czechoslovak scheme, with workers taking out insurance against the hard times ahead, these voucher schemes are deeply flawed.
+Most of the industries in these societies are simply not viablewithout massive investment and modernisation.
+According to the most optimistic assessments, 20 per cent of companies in Czechoslovakia will go bankrupt this year (1992) andonly 35 per cent are likely to survive the next 5 years.
 Again, as the Economist survey pointed out:

 “Many east European firms are also “value subtractors” – that is, at world prices the value of the resources they consume is worth more than what they produce… According to one recent study, 20-25% of manufacturing industries in Poland, Czechoslovakia and Hungary could be value subtractors.”

-66. The Achilles’ heel of all the proposed voucher schemes is that they only signal a transfer of ownership.
-They do not create any new wealth for investment in new technology.
+- The Achilles’ heel of all the proposed voucher schemes is that they only signal a transfer ofownership.
+They do not create any new wealth forinvestment in new technology.
 The revenue from vouchers, if there is any, goes to the government not the companies concerned.
 It does not therefore directly generate any new investment, which is the main barrier to economic development in these states.

 The Japanese Road?

-70. Why then, have the fledgling capitalist class embarked upon this course?
+- Why then, have the fledgling capitalist class embarked upon this course?
 Partly because they are under the sway of the prevailing Reagan-Thatcher ideology of the bourgeois in the West.
-But a further decisive factor is the need to create a new capitalist class as quickly as possible and thereby create a social base for these unstable bourgeois regimes.
+But a further decisive factor is the need to create a new capitalist class as quickly as possible and thereby create asocial basefor these unstable bourgeois regimes.
 At this stage, in so much as a bourgeois class actually exists in these societies, it is little more than the ‘shopocracy’ of small businessmen and traders which Engels described in Prussia during the 1840s.
 Rapid privatisation, despite all its obvious drawbacks, also reflects the desire of the ex-bureaucrats and black marketeers to legitimise the source of their wealth and income, in the form of capitalist property relations.

-72. Even if the nascent bourgeois were to abandon this approach and adopt the methods of Japanese capitalism in the period after the Second World War, this would not solve their problems.
-In Japan, and later South Korea, these policies succeeded within the framework of the prolonged upswing of world capitalism.
+- Even if the nascent bourgeois were to abandon this approach and adopt the methods of Japanese capitalism in the period after the Second World War, this would not solve their problems.
+In Japan, and later South Korea, these policies succeededwithin the framework of the prolonged upswing of world capitalism.
 This is the decisive difference with today’s situation.

 Prospects for Russian Capitalism